aer0ss/aerofs/docs/engineering/how-to/setup-ci.md

 sudo pip install requests flask
 ```

+Install docker following the instructions [here](https://docs.docker.com/installation/), and set-uid for the docker executable so scripts do need "sudo docker" all the time.
+(To be consistent with development environment):

+    $ sudo chmod u+s `which docker`

 ## Set up RSA keys

 Copy `AeroFS/Air\ Computing\ Team/users/jonathan/ci-ssh-folder.tar` onto the box.
 Untar it into `~/.ssh`